Searcy County Quilt Trail

 #2-22, Dogwood Blossom quilt block is located at 2885 North Tomahawk Road, St. Joe, AR 72675.
 Painted by Tara Carey, the 3 foot by 3 foot quilt block is on the side of Joe Reed’s home shop about 5 miles off of 65 south right at the edge of Searcy County near Tomahawk Baptist Church.
 The shop used to be a water house for the spring-filled holding tank built by Joe’s dad Jerry Reed.
 A few year’s ago Joe and his son Jerry Joe tore out the holding tank and converted the building into a shop for Joe.
 Joe and Billie Reed are natives of Searcy County and have lived here for over 30 years.
 Billie is dedicating the quilt block to her mom Shirley Jean “Mills” Tate who was born in a log cabin in Pindall, AR on April 10, 1948 and passed December 16, 2017.
 Her Mom loved to draw and carve dogwoods.
 She also loved to tell the story of the dogwood tree.
 The location is near Tomahawk Creek which feeds into the Buffalo National River.
 Joe builds Adirondacks, pet urns for a veterinary clinic in Harrison, AR and other projects.
 For more of his work seehttps://www.facebook.com/TomahawkCreations2016/.

 #2-24, Patriotic Tribute, is at 5834 Trace Ridge Road, Leslie AR.
+Be looking on the right side of the road and don’t let your GPS take you past it.
 Amy and Jim McCarthy painted it patriotic to honor service members.
 Their son, Dylan, served in the Army.
 The nearby town of Leslie has additional quilt blocks to see and has a Commercial Historic District hosting a wood-fired brick oven bakery and some of Arkansas’ best old-world sourdough bread!
 Great restaurants and antiques await in Leslie.
 Don’t forget to pick up a chocolate roll from a convenience store along US Highway 65.
 After all, Searcy County is the Chocolate Roll Capital of the World.
 In addition to a disc golf course, rodeo, and the quilt trail, Leslie is home to the Growl-Lasso motorcycle route and the Ozark Grinder Trail for bicycles.
 Search searcycountyarkansas.com/lodging for places to stay during your visit.
 You’ll find other patriotic sites around the county including Veteran’s Memorial Hall at 108 Noah Horton Memorial Drive.
 The beautiful building and pictorial tributes to the county’s veterans make it worth a visit.

 #2-26, The Children of Promise quilt block is a composition of smiling children, sunshine, love, hope and faith.
 Painted by Cindy Garmoe, the 4×4 block can be viewed at Hattie House Youth Center and Park, located at 200 East Main Street, Marshall, in Searcy County, Arkansas.
 Sitting on an extra large lot fronted with a wrought iron fence, the architecturally beautiful 1913 yellow brick house that once held the local mental health office was obscured by an overgrowth of shrubbery and trees.
 The Jim G. Ferguson Library Foundation asked board member and library director Pat Halsted if she had a use for the property.
 She said that she knew exactly what they were to do with it, because the Lord had placed it, including its name, upon her heart.
 It would be Hattie Park, named for library founder Jim G. Ferguson’s wife Hattie Maude Mays Ferguson.
 The Foundation signed over the revamping, clearing, design, management and care of the property to the Jim G. Ferguson Searcy County Library.
 Using Foundation funds, the immense job of removing and disposing of overgrowth and of leveling the soil began.
 The beautiful yellow brick house was quickly revealed, but it was as badly in need of repair as its grounds had been.
 The deathly gray-mauve color on its inside walls would never do for Hattie House, whose trademark “happy colors” would be yellow and orange.
 The walls were painted a cheerful yellow and the mismatched linoleum was replaced with bright yellow commercial tile.
 Repairs and upgrades, from floor to ceiling, were completed on time and within budget.
 Halsted said more than once that with the blessing of God, everything seemed to be falling into place.
 Once the direction was clear, donations from the Ferguson family poured in, for all of the playground equipment.
 The community and library friends–both near and far– also responded with donations of money, games, equipment and professional services.